 kites can’t jive: the playlist is the soundtrack to kites can’t fly.
-Regular recommendations, sporadic write-ups.
+Regular recommendations, monthly write-ups.
 All album links head to Apple Music.

 Black thoughts by Ziggy Ramo.
 A stunning debut album that explores Australia’s history of racism, colonialism, and trauma.

 Nyaaringu by Miiesha.
 A collection of powerful songs about the lives of Indigenous Australians from a young woman with an amazing voice, punctuated with spoken-word interludes from Mieesha’s late grandmother.

 Rosetta - EP by Dua Salah.
 Soulful, hypnotic hip-hop about everything from race, to gender, to identity, and more.